FrameworkComputer/InputModules/README.md

  * [QMK firmware](https://github.com/frameworkcomputer/qmk_firmware) for the keyboard and numpad modules
  * [inputmodule-rs](https://github.com/FrameworkComputer/inputmodule-rs) firmware and application for other input modules

-**Warning:** the documentation here is pretty early, so there may be minor adjustments in the mechanical or electrical designs before the Framework Laptop 16 launches.
-We'll let you know when the design is locked for production.

 ## License
 Input Modules © 2023 by Framework Computer Inc is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/